Judge sides with Trump over California in tax returns fight

-SACRAMENTO, Calif. — A federal judge has sided with the Trump campaign’s request to halt a California law that’s aimed at forcing the president to release his tax returns.
+SACRAMENTO, Calif. — A federal judge on Thursday handed President Donald Trump a victory in his effort to keep his financial information secret, siding with his campaign’s effort to block a California law aimed at forcing him to release his tax returns.

-U.S. District Judge Morrison England Jr. said Thursday that he’ll issue a formal ruling by Oct.
-1.

-The ruling marks a major victory for Trump, who is fighting multiple Democratic-led efforts to force him to reveal the returns.
-California is expected to appeal.
+The ruling by U.S. District Judge Morrison England Jr. comes as the president faces multiple Democratic-led efforts to force him to reveal his returns.
+Also Thursday, Trump sued to block New York prosecutors from their push obtain the returns as part of a criminal investigation.

+Trump has bucked decades of precedent by refusing to release them, arguing they are under audit.

+England, an appointee of former Republican President George W. Bush, plans to issue a written ruling by Oct.
+1, and California is expected to appeal.

+The law signed by Democratic Gov. Gavin Newsom in July says candidates for president must release five years of tax returns by November to run in the California primary, which is scheduled for March 2020.

-Lawyers for Trump and Republicans argue that it violates the U.S. Constitution by adding an additional requirement to run for president.
-They also said a federal law requiring presidents to disclose financial information supersedes state law.
+Attorneys for Trump and the Republican Party argued the law violates the U.S. Constitution by adding an additional requirement to run for president.
+England also seemed open to their argument that a federal law requiring presidents to disclose financial information supersedes state law.

+“I don’t care how you skin the cat, it’s an unconstitutional law,” said Harmeet Dhillon, a lawyer for the state and national Republican parties.

+Democratic state lawmakers have argued that tax returns provide critical information for voters because they show a candidate’s financial dealings, business interests and charitable giving.

 Sign up for Daily Newsletters